bfeif/personal-website/content/posts/refactoring-a-data-scientists-survival-guide.md

 Things rarely work so smoothly, though.
 If the engineers can even read our poorly written code (how could they read it, with variables like `df_original`, `df_final`, and `df_final_2`), they quickly find out that the code doesn't scale, that they don't know how to conform the code to existing architecture, or that it's so brittle that it breaks when they so much as touch it.
 Sometimes, if there's enough value in the project, the data scientist gets brought back in, and more time is budgeted; other times, however, the project just fizzles and dies.

-Don't be that data scientist that engineers dread working with.
+Don't be the data scientist that engineers dread working with.
 We must be empathetic to our engineering compatriots.
 We must write clean, future-proof code.
 And to do so, we must refactor.

 But how?

 # How to Refactor

-In "Refactoring", Martin Fowler describes the two hats that all programmers must alternatingly wear: the "add features" hat, and the "refactor" hat.
+In his book "Refactoring", Martin Fowler describes the two hats that all software developers must alternatingly wear: the "add features" hat, and the "refactor" hat \[1\].

 When we are wearing the "add features" hat, we are writing new code; and when we are wearing the "refactoring" hat, we are seeking bad code (e.g. duplicated code, nested loops or conditionals, mysterious names) and snuffing it out.